 Staying on top of paying your bills can feel like an impossible chore when you have mounds of account statements and bills arriving in your mailbox or email account.
-However, it is a responsibility that you need to pay attention to because it can be very costly to push it aside.
+However, it's a responsibility that you need to pay attention to, because it can be very costly to push it aside.
 Missing a payment will trigger late fees and can even damage your credit score if the bill was for a credit card or loan.

 How to organize bills that come in the mail

 Your bill organization strategy should start by designating a specific spot where you put your bills the day they arrive in the mail.
 You do not want to lump them in with the place where you keep the rest of the mail, because they are time sensitive and can get buried quickly.
 The spot where you keep your bills could be an inbox on your desk, a basket on a bookshelf or a hanging slot on a wall.

 When a bill arrives, you also may want to take a minute to open it, find the due date, and write it in marker on the front of the envelope.
 That way, it is easy to sort bills by the due date, so you can keep a close eye on the ones with due dates coming up soon.